OpenLiberty/sample-getting-started/CONTRIBUTING.md

-# Contributing to openliberty.io
+# Contributing to Open Liberty Sample Getting Started

-Anyone can contribute to the openliberty.io project and we welcome your contributions!
+Anyone can contribute to the Sample Getting Started project and we welcome your contributions!

 ## Contributor License Agreement